derekzhang5751/docker-fluentd/README.md

 Fluentd for log collection

 # Build an image with Fluentd and fluent-plugin-mongo
-$ docker build -t fluentd-mongo-image .
+$ docker build -t fluent-mongo-image .

 # Create account in MongoDB
 $ use fluentd